-Remember Bandai Dynaction Evangelion Unit-01 Figure that we said no fans should ignore?
+Remember the Bandai Dynaction Evangelion Unit-01 Figure that we said no fans should ignore?
 Well, we managed to secure a copy.
 In fact, I had it for a couple of weeks now, but decided to do a mini review today to, you know, mark the beginning of a new year.
-Anyways, lets get on with the review.
+Anyhoo, let’s get on with the review.

-There’s a flap on the box for those who prefer not to uncaged it from its plastic prison.
-But why would anyone?
-It is a crime not pose this bio-mecha.
+There’s a flap on the box for those who prefer not to remove it from its plastic prison.
+But why would anyone not?
+It is a crime not to pose this bio-mecha.
 The posability is as promised by Bandai and high posability leads to exceptional playability.
 Though I doubt it is ‘play’.
-It is more like, well, just posing them and get the gratification out of it.
+It is more like, well, just posing them and getting the gratification out of it.

 Here’s what you get out of the box:

 • An extra head antenna (or is it called a horn?)